 No Sauce Pasta, as the name suggests, is an easy to prepare noodle dish without tomatoes.
-It is one of my favorite pasta preparations and for a few good reasons: First, making this pasta meal is easy; second, it requires only a few ingredients; and third, is ready to eat in under 20 minutes.
-Lastly, this short list of ingredients allows you to discern the flavors of all the components.
+It is one of my favorite pasta preparations and for a few good reasons: First, making this pasta meal is easy; second, it requires only a few ingredients; and third it is ready to eat in under 20 minutes.
+Lastly, the short ingredient list means you can savor the components, thus enjoy the meal even more.
 Healthy meals come from our kitchens and this one more than satiate the appetite.
 When healthy cooking may seem daunting, this meal, despite its simplicity, is flavorful, exceptionally satisfying, and a better alternative to takeout.

 Pasta is a great food product, and I have tasted sweet and salty preparations.
-Unimaginable at first, though surprisingly delicious, was a sweet concoction with honey.
+Unimaginable at first, though surprisingly delicious, was a treat drenched in honey.
 At any rate, the deliciousness and delicate flavor made that experience one for the record book.
 Insha'Allaah, I'll publish the recipe in the future.
 Comparatively, we are more familiar with salt as the flavoring agent in our noodles.
 Baked or boiled, pasta at the table is pleasing to everyone, young and old.

 Aromatic Herbs – Le Erbe Aromatiche